Vilsol/go-pob/CONTRIBUTING.md

 ### Running Native Tests

-Simply executing `task test` should run all tests.
+Simply executing `mise x -- task test` should run all tests.

 ### Running WASM Tests (you probably don't need this)

-First ensure that you have the appropriate NodeJS version installed. (current version can be seen in [devbox.json](devbox.json))

-Then you should be able to execute all tests using `./.github/wasm_test.sh` script.
+You should be able to execute all tests using `./.github/wasm_test.sh` script.

 ## Linting